Frequently Asked Questions

 Our stronger influences include the rich traditions of family therapy and cognitive-behavioural interventions, multicultural counselling and Single Session Therapy by Moshe Talmon.

-Significantly, we are informed by the Client-Directed Outcome-Informed treatment, of Barry Duncan and Scott Miller, both of whom have devised PCOMS and Feedback Informed Treatment respectively.
+Significantly, we are informed by the Client-Directed Outcome-Informed treatment, of Barry Duncan and Scott Miller, both of whom have devised PCOMS and Feedback Informed Treatment respectively, as well adapting to client's therapy preferences.

 This means that the counselling approach is integrative and will be tailored to you.